gabrielmcg/Docker-docs/ops/README.md

 <p class="p"><strong class="ph b">Sysdig Secure</strong> provides security at the orchestrator as well as the container level.
 You create service-aware policies that allow you to take actions (like killing a container) or send alerts (to Slack, Splunk, etc) whenever a policy violation occurs.
-All commands are audited to help you identigy anomolous actions, along with taking snapshots of all activities pre-and-post a policy violation. </p>
+All commands are audited to help you identify anomalous actions, along with taking snapshots of all activities pre-and-post a policy violation. </p>

-<p class="p"> The implementation in this solution uses the Software as a Service (SaaS) version of Sysdig.
+<p class="p">The implementation in this solution uses the Software as a Service (SaaS) version of Sysdig.
 The playbooks deploy a Sysdig Agent software on each UCP, DTR and Linux worker node, as well as the NFS, logger and load balancer VMs and captured data is relayed back to your Sysdig SaaS Cloud portal. </p>